Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 }
 ```

-We now have to replace each alert by the actual implementation.
+We now have to replace each alert we used as a placeholder by the actual implementation.

 ## Plug action implementations 👷🏻‍♀️

-The `Plug` API is described in our [Getting started](/getting-started) guide and since our calls happen in the Internet Computer blockchain, we have to wait for the calls to resolve, so we handle them [asynchronously](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous).
+The `Plug` API is described in our [Getting started](/getting-started) guide and since our calls happen in the Internet Computer network, we have to await for the calls to resolve, as we handle them [asynchronously](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous).

 Here's an example of an asynchronous function to handle the `btn-connect` button click.